Open Monday through Saturday 10 a.m. to 4 p.m.

 Thank you, as always, for your continued and generous support.

 Join us for a guided tour of the historic buildings located on our Main Street Campus.
-Tours are currently offered on Saturdays only.

 Discover Danbury's rich and fascinating history from our founding to the present day.